ComposeCode/RHEL7-RHCE-course-helper/chapter9/section9-1.md

 - Include: Default is the conf.modules.d/*.conf with respect to ServerRoot.
 Specifies the locaiton of module configuration files to be loaded at Apache startup.
 - Listen: Default is 80.
 Specifies a port number to listen for client requests.
 Specify an IP address and a port if you wish to limit the web server access to a specific address.
 - ServerRoot: Default is /etc/httpd.
 Directory location to store configuration, error and log files.
 - User: Default is apache.
 Specifies the owner for the httpd daemon.

+There are several directives defined under "Main server configuration" in the file.
+These directives

 ## Apache Log Files
 ##